Online minimum search for Brownian motion and the Cauchy process: Multiple approaches: Potential Search Methods

 for some standard normal random variable $U$ independent of what has been simulated thus far and $B(r)$ has already been found.
 Using this formula, we construct an algorithm to simulate new points on the Brownian Bridge (e.g., at $s_1 = 1/4$ or $s_2 = 3/4$ and so on by bisecting existing intervals) such that the final Bridge contains $2^n + 1$ simulated points where $n$ is a positive integer parameter.

 Now, with the simulated Brownian bridge, we partition the bridge (which is simulated on $[0,1]$) into $2^m$, where $m\in\mathbb{N}$, smaller intervals.
 On each of these intervals, we apply an iteration of the previously inaccurate Golden Section Search and add each found minimum into a specified "minimum-list".
-Once each sub-search has been completed, we first add the end points of the bridge as there is a possibility of the path going almost strictly upward or downward with a maximum shift of around $\sqrt{n}$ where $n$ is the number of simulated points/walks.
+Once each sub-search has been completed, we first add the end points of the bridge as there is a possibility of the path going almost strictly upward or downward.
 Afterwards, we perform a simple search of the ``minimum-list'' to find a more accurate approximation of the online (sample-by-sample) minimum on a Brownian bridge.

 Additionally, this algorithm takes in one more parameter: $\varepsilon$.
 This $\varepsilon$ parameter essentially specifies when the computer will stop each sub-search.
 More specifically, on the $k^{\text{th}}$ iteration of the sub-search, if $B(t_1^{(k)}) < B(t_2^{(k)})$, then the sub-search stops if $|B(t_3^{(k)}) - B(t_3^{(k+1)})| < \varepsilon$.
 Similarly, if $B(t_1^{(k)}) > B(t_2^{(k)})$, then the sub-search stops if $|B(t_0^{(k)}) - B(t_0^{(k+1)})| < \varepsilon$.